PatrickMaiyer/Portapack_Wiki/IQ-trim.md

 3. Press "Trim" - the file will be edited.
 It does not make a backup so be careful with your favorite sample files.
 Maybe use FileMan to make a backup first.

 ## Splitting Capture Files
 Capture files can be split into multiple files using FileMan and Trim.
 Use FileMan to make copies of the original capture file, then trim each copy using manually specified Start/End positions.
+(After Splitting, the resulting files can be Trimmed too, if needed.)